twpol/exchange-dedup/README.md

 # Exchange Dedup

-A command-line tool for deduplicating emails in Exchange.
+Command-line tool for deduplicating emails in Exchange.